Elena Cué

 Elena Cué (Madrid,1972) is a Spanish businesswoman, art expert and writer.
-She graduated in Philosophy and Gemology, publishes articles, and interviews world renown artists for the Spanish newspaper ABC, as well as for the US version of the Huffington Post.
+She graduated in Philosophy and Gemology, publishes articles, and interviews world-renowned artists for the Spanish newspaper ABC, as well as for the US version of the Huffington Post.

-Elena is the president of the Alberto and Elena Cortina Foundation, dedicated to social works.
+Cué is the president of the Alberto and Elena Cortina Foundation, dedicated to social works.
 She manages the foundation together with her husband, the businessman Alberto Cortina.
 In October 1997, she won the Spanish shooting championship.
 In that same year, she finished as runner-up in the European championship.

 Relationship with art

-Elena founded the web Alejandra de Argos, where she writes articles about art and influential interviews and world renowned artists such as Jeff Koons, the Colombian Fernando Botero or her friend Cai Guo-Qiang, as well as Nobel Prize in Literature laureate, Mario Vargas Llosa.
-In addition to the articles in her website, Elena writes for the Spanish newspaper ABC and at the US edition of the Huffington Post.
-In November 2015 Elena joined the patronage for the Museo Reina Sofía foundation and in June 2016 she joined the patronage of the ABC Museum of Madrid.
-Elena is a member of Vivre en couleur of the Fondation Cartier pour l'Art Contemporain.
+Cué founded the website Alejandra de Argos, where she writes articles about art and influential interviews and world-renowned artists such as Jeff Koons, the Colombian Fernando Botero or her friend Cai Guo-Qiang, as well as Nobel Prize in Literature laureate, Mario Vargas Llosa.
+In addition to the articles on her website, Cué writes for the Spanish newspaper ABC and at the US edition of the Huffington Post.
+In November 2015, Cué joined the patronage for the Museo Reina Sofía foundation and in June 2016 she joined the patronage of the ABC Museum of Madrid.
+Cué is a member of Vivre en couleur of the Fondation Cartier pour l'Art Contemporain.